farique1/msx-basic-dignified/README.md

 20 IF A$ = "2" THEN PRINT "dois"
 30 LOCATE 10,10:PRINT "quatro"
 ```
 - Multi line instructions can be **joined** using `:` or `_` to form a single line.
 Colons are retained, separating instructions, and can be used at the end or beginning of a line.
-Underscores are deleted and can join broken instructions. `eidif`s can be used but are for cosmetical or organisational purpose only.
+Underscores are deleted and can join broken instructions. `endif`s can be used but are for cosmetical or organisational purpose only.
 They are stripped upon conversion without any check or validation.
 ```basic
 if a$ = "C" then _
 	for f = 1 to 10: